obmaz/govee_dth/README.md

 ## Support
 ### Features
 All functions provided by Govee API are supported.
-Since functions such as mode change are not provided by the API, DTH is also not provided.
+Some functions like mode change are not provided by the API, so DTH also does not support.

 ### Devices
 Test Device : H6199